NVlabs/Deep_Object_Pose/readme.md

 ## Acknowledgment

-Thanks to Jeffrey Smith (jeffreys@nvidia.com) for creating the Docker image.
+Thanks to Jeff Smith (jeffreys@nvidia.com) for help maintaining the repo and software.
+Thanks also to [Martin Günther](https://github.com/mintar) for his code contributions and fixes.

 ## Contact